qerty2006/qerty2006.github.io/_posts/2025-9-2-induction.markdown

 This problem is really fun: show that if you are given a square with size $2^n \times 2^n$ and remove 1 tile, no matter what tile you remove, you can use trominos (3 piece tiles in an L shape) to tile the rest of the board.

-**Base Case**: For $$n = 1$$, the degenerate square is a $2 \times 2$ square with one tile removed.
+**Base Case**: For $n = 1$, the degenerate square is a $2 \times 2$ square with one tile removed.
 This can be tiled with one angular tromino if the removed tile is in a corner, which it will always be.

 **Inductive Hypothesis**: Assume that a degenerate square of size $2^k$ can be tiled with angular trominos.